Kostiantyn777/simple-react-portfolio/README.md

     data.js <--- HERE
 ```

-Feel free to add your own projects to portfolio and/or rebuild this project for fetching data from your server APIs.
+Feel free to add your own projects, information and images on the website and/or rebuild this project for fetching data from your server APIs.

 ## Production